 \subsubsection{Hash Sampling-Based Attention}

 At the first step, we sample multiple hash functions and generate the hash codes of user behaviors and candidate items.
-Then we model user interest based on the hash codes rather than original inputs, which is similar to ETA \cite{DBLP:journals/corr/abs-2108-04468}.
-After hashing, ETA calculates the Hamming distance between items as an approximation of user interest distribution to select top-$k$ similar items.
-Here we argue that there is a more efficient and more effective way to approximate the user interest.
+Similar to ETA \cite{DBLP:journals/corr/abs-2108-04468}, we use fixed random hash vectors drawn from normal distribution as "hash functions".
+After hashing, ETA calculates the Hamming distance between items as an approximation of user interest distribution to select top-$k$ similar items, here we propose a more efficient and more effective way to approximate the user's interest.

-With the locality-preserving property, similar vectors fall in the same hash bucket with high probability, therefore the similarity between user behavior items and candidate item can be approximated by their frequency of having the same hash codes (signatures), or the collision probability.
-This leads us to hypothesize that \textbf{the probability of hash collision may be an effective estimator that approximates user interests.}
+With the locality-preserving property, similar vectors fall in the same hash bucket with high probability, therefore the similarity between user behavior items and the candidate item can be approximated by their frequency of having the same hash codes (signatures), or the collision probability.
+This leads us to hypothesize that \textbf{the probability of hash collision can be an effective estimator of user's interests.}

-Based on this observation, we propose a new method to obtain the user interest given a candidate item.
+Based on this observation, we propose a new method to obtain the user's interest with LSH.
 After hashing, we directly form the user interest by summing together behavior items $\mathbf{s}_j$ associated with the candidate item $\mathbf{q}$ with the same signature.
-In a single hash $\mathbf{r}$, the proposed method for estimating user interest can be formulated as:
+In a single hash function $\mathbf{r}$, the proposed method for estimating user interest can be calculated by:

 where $\mathbf{S}$ is the user behavior sequence and $\mathbf{s}_j$ is the $j$-th item in this sequence, $p^{(\mathbf{r})}_{j} = \{0,1\}$ specifies whether $\mathbf{s}_j$ contributes to the user interests.
 Concretely, if $\mathbf{s}_j$ shares the same hash signature with the candidate item $\mathbf{q}$ under hash function $\mathbf{r}$, then $p^{(\mathbf{r})}_{j} = 1$, else $p^{(\mathbf{r})}_{j} = 0$: